PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   policies;
 - conditional-effect lowering decisions, outstanding symbolic frame expressions, and materialization points;
-- the information needed to emit typed PHIR and construct a shared physical circuit plan for direct TickCircuit and Guppy lowering.
+- the information needed to emit typed PHIR and construct a shared protocol physical plan for direct TickCircuit, Guppy, and external target lowering.

 This resolved program is not a second public authoring IR.
 Each implementation plan describes hardware-independent realization details such as ancilla lifecycle, interaction partial order, measurement semantics, QEC protocol phases, and decoder dependencies.
-A Rust `PhysicalCircuitPlan` composes those selected plans into physical operations, resource lifetimes, scheduling constraints, structured control, and the measurement/detector/observable/provenance ledger.
+A Rust `ProtocolPhysicalPlan` composes those selected plans into portable physical operations, stable resource roles and lifetimes, partial-order and atomic-stage constraints, typed capability requirements, structured control, and the measurement/detector/observable/provenance ledger.
 It retains logical-block and instruction boundaries even when a backend later flattens them.

-`PhysicalCircuitPlan` is the common physical-lowering seam, not an arbitrary already-flattened `TickCircuit`.
-It contains enough structure for Guppy's linear patch values and control flow while also supporting deterministic Rust scheduling and direct TickCircuit emission.
-This prevents a Python Guppy renderer and a Rust Tick renderer from independently rediscovering ancillas, check order, frame effects, measurements, or detector boundaries.
+`ProtocolPhysicalPlan` is the common physical-lowering seam, not an arbitrary already-flattened `TickCircuit` and not a target schedule.
+It never needs final physical-resource addresses, target-native rebasing, inserted idles, or authoritative wall-clock time.
+It contains enough structure for Guppy's owned patch values and control flow, deterministic Rust reference scheduling, and external mapping/scheduling backends.
+This prevents each renderer or target backend from independently rediscovering ancillas, check order, frame effects, measurements, or detector boundaries.

-It is also the executable detailed form of the previously described `SpaceTimeRealization`, not a competing representation.
-Before scheduling, it may retain partial orders and relative geometry; after a scheduling context is applied, its physical operations have concrete ticks and locations.
-Those same scheduled operations project both to the detailed 2+1D circuit view and to the normalized TickCircuit.
+It is also the portable detailed form of the previously described `SpaceTimeRealization`, not a competing representation.
+It may retain partial orders, symbolic/relative geometry, and alternative resource bindings.
+A scheduler or target backend refines it into a `ScheduledPhysicalPlan` whose operations have concrete bindings and schedule coordinates.
+An optional `ExecutionTrace` adds observed result bindings, selected branches/iterations, and runtime timing.
+Both refinements preserve source and semantic IDs and return explicit binding/provenance maps.

 The PHIR lowering is a first-class Rust output of the same resolved artifact, not a Python reconstruction.
 It should emit registered dialect operations and